Primary Sports Premium Funding

 What is the Sports Premium?

 The government is providing funding of £150 million per annum to provide new and substantial primary school sport funding.
 The funding is being jointly provided by the Departments for Education, Health and Culture and Media and Sport, and will see money going directly to primary school head teachers to spend on improving the quality of sport and PE for all their children.
-Each school will receive £16,000 plus an extra £10 per pupil – here at Emerson Valley School we have been given a total budget of £20,620 to use for sport.
+Each school will receive £16,000 plus an extra £10 per pupil – here at Emerson Valley School we have been given a around £20,000 to use for sport.

-Recently the government have committed to funding the primary school Sports Premium up until 2020 – an investment worth £750 million and something we are very happy to hear at Emerson Valley School, with sport being very important to us.
+The government have committed to funding the primary school Sports Premium up until 2022 – an investment worth £750 million and something we are very happy to hear at Emerson Valley School, with sport being very important to us.